spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

   - Practice Test Driven Development (TDD)!

-- Must have code coverage of at least 80%
+- It is strongly preferred to have code coverage

-  - Code coverage must be linked in your Continuous Integration (example, using `coveralls`)
+  - Code coverage should be part of your Continuous Integration (example, using `coveralls`)

+  - 80% should be considered a low bar for test coverage

 ## Presentation Requirements